ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip/draft-linus-trans-gossip.md

              |            |
        web-browser[0]   tls-lib

-The daemon listens to two separate sockets, one for clients and one for transports.
+The daemon listens to two separate sockets, one for peers and one for transports.

-Clients (top row) connect to the daemon client socket and send and receive gossip messages.
+Peers (top row) connect to the daemon client socket and send and receive gossip messages.
 A message contains one or more transport ids and gossip data.
 The transport ids in outgoing messages are used to select which transport(s) the gossip data is allowed to be sent